SMC-Presales-Accelerators/SMC-Presales-Accelerators.github.io/Content/_Arc-Enabled-SQL-Server/ArcEnabledInfra.md

 ---
 layout: page
 title: Intro to Arc Enabled Infrastructure
+excerpt: This article will provide an overview of Arc Enabled Infrastrcuture including Machines, VmWare VCenters, Kubernetes Clusters, and SQL Servers.
 ---

-This article will provide an overview of Arc Enabled Infrastrcuture including Machines, VmWare VCenters, Kubernetes Clusters, and SQL Servers.

 See the video below for a recording of a webinar. where we overview and demonstrate this technology.